Animal (Kesha album): Animal + Cannibal

 Originally planned to only be a re-release of Animal, Cannibal was instead released both as part of a reissue of Animal as well as a stand-alone EP.
 The EP has been classified as a follow-up "nine-song companion" record to Animal.
 Cannibal was originally intended to contain anywhere between four and eight tracks with the outcome consisting of eight tracks and one previously heard song remixed, for a total of nine tracks.

-To celebrate the 15th anniversary of the album, Kesha will release a special edition on November 21, 2025 and will include two previously unreleased tracks, "Butterscotch" and "Shots on the Hood of My Car".
+To celebrate the 15th anniversary of the album, Kesha released a special edition on November 21, 2025, and included two previously unreleased tracks, "Butterscotch" and "Shots on the Hood of My Car".